GameServerManagers/LinuxGSM-Docs/Developer-Commands.md

 ## developer

-- Generates a lockfile activating the mode
+- Generates a lockfile activating developer mode.
+All developer options will now show in the list of commands.
 - Generates a full output log of everything the script does which can help with debugging.

 the log is located is called `dev-debug.log`